MuthuvelKuppusamy/shim-review/README.md

 This matches https://github.com/rhboot/shim/releases/tag/15.7 and contains the appropriate gnu-efi source.

 *******************************************************************************
-Yes, used the source tar from https://github.com/rhboot/shim/releases/download/15.7/shim-15.7.tar.bz2
+Yes, used the source from git repo using #git clone --recursive -b 15.7 https://github.com/rhboot/shim.git shim-15.7
-Patch:
+Patches:
-      1. NX compatibility flag by default patch https://github.com/rhboot/shim/pull/530
+      1. Required patches 530,531,535 added.
       2. Added our custom patch to precedence for ProxyOfferReceived in IPV4/6

 *******************************************************************************